parth-nexus/microservices-in-nodejs-docker/README.md

 Amqplib https://www.npmjs.com/package/amqplib

-Docker files are added and tested.
+Docker files and docker compose are added and tested.
 Working as expected!

 Start node gateway by doing